ansible-content-lab/azure_ansible_deployment/README.md

 ### Running the Playbook

-These 4 variables below are required for running the Playbook
+The variables below are required for running the playbook

 | Variable | Description |
 | -------- | ----------- |